Ohio Survey Guide

 Red Flags to Watch For

 Unfortunately, not everyone advertising survey services in Ohio is qualified.
-Watch for these red flags:
+Every surveyor in our Ohio directory is sourced from state licensing records.
+Consider these sources:

 • Your county recorder or county auditor office may be able to refer you to active surveyors who regularly record work in the county